lvanasse/lvanasse.github.io/about.md

 ---
 # About me

 I'm a embedded software developper at Lux Aerobot in Montréal, QC, Canada.
 I have a bachelor degree from ÉTS in software engineering.
-I focus on robotic, embedded and system programming.
+I focus on robotic, embedded, and system programming.
 \\
 I'm also interested in :
 - Software engineering